tembo-io/website/docusaurus/blog/2024-02-05-parallel-vector-indexes/index.md

 ![An elephant holding a lantern](./Lantern.png)

-Two weeks ago, we wrote a [blog comparing pg_vector and lantern](https://tembo.io/blog/postgres-vector-search-pgvector-and-lantern) on index creation and search speed, and also mentioned that this is a fast evolving space with great momentum.
+Three weeks ago, we wrote a [blog comparing pg_vector and lantern](https://tembo.io/blog/postgres-vector-search-pgvector-and-lantern) on index creation and search speed, and also mentioned that this is a fast evolving space with great momentum.

-Just this week, we saw the release of Pgvector v0.6.0, which contains improvements in HWSW [build time](https://github.com/pgvector/pgvector/issues/409) thanks to the ability to build indexes in parallel.
+Just last week, we saw the release of Pgvector v0.6.0, which contains improvements in HWSW [build time](https://github.com/pgvector/pgvector/issues/409) thanks to the ability to build indexes in parallel.

 <iframe
 	border={0}